rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 This requires us to implement a sliding window into the register stack which will move as functions are called and return.
-The call frame stack will contain the stack base pointer for each function call and we can happily make use a Rust slice to implement the window of 256 contiguous stack slots which a function call is limited to.
+The call frame stack will contain the stack base pointer for each function call.
+We can then happily make use a Rust slice to implement the window of 256 contiguous stack slots which a function call is limited to.

 ### The call frame stack